Laravel-Backpack/docs/4.2-dev/crud-columns.md

 <a name="closure"></a>
 ### closure

 Show custom HTML based on a closure you specify in your EntityCrudController.
-Please note this column does not escape HTML before rendering.
-You need to do that yourself, if you consider it necessary.

 ```php
 [